chiralcentre/DSA4266_Group1/README.md

    - `CEAS_08.csv`
    - `Nigerian_5.csv`

-   Ensure all CSV files are placed in the `data` directory before running the code.
+   Create a `data` folder, and ensure all CSV files are placed in the `data` folder before running the code.

-3. Follow the instructions in the documentation to run the code and start detecting phishing emails.
+3. Run the code in `Group_1_Models.ipynb` in sequential order to observe the models in action.
+Note that if you are running the code for the first time, the code in the `Import Library and Dataset` section is to be uncommented so that all libraries can be imported.

 ## Data Sources